SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

    In-out parameters aren't the same as returning a value from a function.
-   The ``swapTwoInts`` example above does not define a return type or return a value, but it still modifies the values of ``someInt`` and ``anotherInt``.
+   The ``swapTwoInts`` example above doesn't define a return type or return a value, but it still modifies the values of ``someInt`` and ``anotherInt``.
    In-out parameters are an alternative way for a function to have an effect outside of the scope of its function body.